 It is not obvious what aggression the U.S. plans next for Syria after its deadly April 6 strike on the Sharyat airfield and the May 18 bombing of a Syrian government convoy.
 If Washington significantly steps up direct U.S. intervention, it will expect cooperation from the SDF in providing ground forces.
 The Pentagon has already been able to build two air bases in northeastern Syria in the past few months.

 It is a good point that U.S. plans for Syria after the April 6 act of aggression and imperial show of force, are not clear.
 However, as I see it, that attack was a turning point.
 It meant that US foreign policy was basically being handed over to the Pentagon carte blanche, without restriction.
-Instead of colluding with the imperialists like Obama, Trump seems to be willing to let them do whatever they want.
+Instead of colluding with the imperialists like Obama, the orange menace seems to be willing to let them do whatever they want.

 Since last year, the U.S. has been sending special forces troops to northern Syria.
 As Syrian President Bashar al-Assad has stated since the U.S. sent several hundred more ground troops to Syria in the beginning of March, “All foreign troops coming to Syria without our invitation … are invaders.”
 Assad, who is constantly demonized in the U.S. corporate media, is the democratically elected leader of the people of Syria.

 On this count, Mr. Angelpoulos is right.
 As I said in the opening of “A Liberated Area in the Middle East” currently over 17.1 million living in the socially democratic and secular Syrian Arab Republic which is “ravaged by overt and covert imperialist machinations” the government led by the duly elected National Progressive Front (NPF) with its majority in the Syrian’s People’s Council, the Syria’s parliament, reaffirmed in April 2016 elections by the Syrian people.
-It is recently that Trump dealt such Syrians “a blow” by directly supporting the “good” Kurds.
+It is recently that the orange menace dealt such Syrians “a blow” by directly supporting the “good” Kurds.

 The YPG has been bolstered not only by U.S. special forces but also by foreign volunteers including people from the U.S., Canada, Britain and other countries.
 Among them is Brace Belden, who had a Rolling Stone magazine centerfold feature on his role and inspired an upcoming Hollywood film starring Jake Gyllenhaal as the “punk florist-turned-revolutionary.”
 Another volunteer is Gill Rosenberg, a Canadian-Israeli woman and former soldier in the Israeli Defense Forces, and the first foreign volunteer in the Women’s Protection Units.
 These individuals violate Syrian sovereignty and package the U.S. invasion of Syria as a progressive, “socialist” struggle against Islamic state fascism.